 Dicing vegetables for the Roasted Vegetable dish.
 This was so easy to make and so delicious paired with the Roasted Chicken.

 The Roasted Vegetables before I roasted them.
 This was super easy and took about 5 minutes to prep.
 I loved all the fresh spices (Basil, Dill, Rosemary) that we added to the top.
 I will be making this again quite often now that I saw how easy it was and how healthy and flavorful.
 And it was perfect with the Gary Farrell Chardonnay we enjoyed!

 When cooking the Roasted Chicken the first 8 minutes you put it on the grill to get these delicious brown brine.
 It then goes in the over as you roast it for 1-1.5 hours (or so).
 Follow the recipe for the exact time and instructions.

 Adding fresh herbs to the Roasted Chicken.
-Another great thing about the recipes was most of the ingredients overlapped so you could use them in various dishes not just one.
-I hate buying ten+ ingredients for one receipt and only using it that one time then sitting in your pantry never to be used again.
+Another great thing about the recipes was most of the ingredients overlapped so you could use them in various dishes, not just one.
+I hate buying ten+ ingredients for one receipt and only using it that one time than sitting in your pantry never to be used again.

-Dicing the prices and onions for the White Bean Crostinis.
+Dicing the spices and onions for the White Bean Crostinis.

 Sauteeing the onions, then adding the beans for the White Bean Crostini

-We blended Pine Nuts, Kale and Cheese for the puree liquid which gets mixed into the beans and cheese (shown above).
+We blended Pine Nuts, Kale, and Cheese for the pureed liquid which gets mixed into the beans and cheese (shown above).

 I realized after that mine wasn’t quite liquidy enough.
 It tasted great and wired but some of the other guests had more of a liquid format here.
 Tomato, tomato (ha ha) as mine was just as tasty I just may have made a mistake not pureeing long enough!